modir/laminas-book/docs/roles.md

 Inside the `assert()` method, we can get the currently logged in user and compare it with the user passed, this way we can return `true` if the user is trying to open its own profile; otherwise `false`.

-> In theory, you can have many assertion managers in your website (for example, if your Blog module has some
+!!! note
-> dynamic assertions, you can create and register an assertion manager for that module).
+    In theory, you can have many assertion managers in your website (for example, if your Blog module has some dynamic assertions, you can create and register an assertion manager for that module).

 ## Setting Up the Database